A Quantitative Comparison of Centralised and Distributed Reinforcement Learning-Based Control for Soft Robotic Arms

 \subsection{System Description}

 We simulate a rod-like soft arm using PyElastica with the Cosserat-rod formulation \cite{b30}.
-A single elastic rod is discretised into 12 nodes in PyElastica and instrumented as $n$ sections with $n$ forcing points where \( n \in \{2,3,4,6,8,12\} \).
+A single elastic rod is discretised into 12 nodes and $n$ sections with $n$ forcing points where \( n \in \{2,3,4,6,8,12\} \).
 In the centralised setting, the whole rod is one agent that outputs a $n$-dimensional action to all forcing points.
 Proximal Policy Optimisation (PPO) is used in the centralised setting \cite{b31}.
-In the distributed setting, each section constitutes one agent (total $n$) trained with MAPPO under Centralised Training and Distributed Execution (CTDE) \cite{b32}.
-Multi-agent Proximal Policy Optimisation (MAPPO) is used in distributed setting \cite{b33}.
-Figure \ref{fig2} visualises the two policies: left, a centralised PPO policy with global observations and a joint critic; right, $n$ individual actors with local observations and a centralised critic.
+In the distributed setting, each section constitutes one agent (total $n$) trained with Multi-agent Proximal Policy Optimisation (MAPPO) under Centralised Training and Distributed Execution (CTDE) \cite{b32}\cite{b33}.
+Figure \ref{fig1} shows the distributed policy framework.
+Figure \ref{fig2} visualises the comparison of the two policies: left, a centralised PPO policy with global observations and a joint critic; right, $n$ individual actors with local observations and a centralised critic.